bellowswang/bellowswang.github.io/_pages/about.md

   - /about.html
 ---

 I am working on urban travel demand modeling using new big data sources, such as mobile phone traces and public transport smart card data.
 I have developed statistical learning models to explain and predict spatial-temporal behavior of people, which can inform urban authorities or mobility companies to make better decisions.
-My research concerns the following specific topics:
-* Modeling location choice of flexible (non-work) activities
-* Relating travel behavior to mobile phone usage
-* Finding latent factors behind anonymous travelers

 Education
 ======